DonChong2000/TodayILearn/01.Productivity/Methodology/How Elon Musk manages his time.md

 # Principle
 - Avoids time-wasting activities and tries to eliminate unnecessary meetings or distractions that can hinder productivity.
 - Set ambitious deadlines, setting ambitious deadlines

+# Facts
+- Sleep 6 hours a day, used be less